D1strict/de.srd.wsc.wa_pf/SECURITY.md

 ## Reporting a Vulnerability

-Report it immediately to: aufsicht@d1strict.de or on our website <https://d1strict.de/development/>.
+Report the Vulnerability immediately to: aufsicht@d1strict.de or on our website <https://d1strict.de/development/>.